Tithing

 How much to pay?

 Perhaps giving to a church instead of a nonreligious charity requires additional consideration.
 Most people feel that they derive some benefit from belonging to a church and that makes sense.
-Is it perhaps $5 to $20 a service whenever the collection plate comes around or is it perhaps 10% of your income for your entire life?
+Is it perhaps $5 to $10 a service whenever the collection plate comes around or is it perhaps 10% of your income for your entire life?

-The Church doesn’t need the money.
+The church doesn't need the money

 Now if the church was struggling, even if it wasn’t true, we would be inclined to help out but in this day and age it’s like donating money to Bill Gates.
 And even then Mr. Gates is now using most of his wealth to help the poor.